Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: System Model and Problem Formulation

 When using a small amount of data, traditional ML based solutions are prone to overfitting.
 Moreover, since the new environment encountered may be quite different from the training environment when considering the small-scale fading, it is often difficult for the model to achieve optimum performance at the initial stage, and thus it takes longer time to adapt to a new scenario.
 In this paper, we propose an innovative memory set selection mechanism to update the data, specifically, selecting poorly performing data as a selected representative sample through a loss function defined in (\ref{eq:012}).
 Usually, these data points contain information that the model has not yet adapted to or understood in the new environment.
 Accordingly, the latest test data and representative samples are combined to form a memory set $\mathcal{M}_{t}$, whose size is $M$.
 In this sense, the memory set is dynamically updated at time instance $t+1$ according to

 where $D_{t}^{(i)}$ denotes the test data collected at time instance $t$, having the characteristics and patterns of the new environment. $\Omega_{Dt}$ and $\Omega_{Mt}$ mean the index sets of the latest test data $\mathcal{D}_{t}$ and selected representative samples $\mathcal{M}_{t}$, respectively.
 The selection of data ensures that the selected samples capture key features of the environment.
-Then, the proposed M-ML framework updates the global network parameter in the testing phase by minimizing the sum of the loss functions of all tasks on their updated query set $\mathcal{M}_{t}$ at the time instance $t$ under the total memory size constraint:
+Then, the proposed M-ML framework updates the global network parameter in the testing phase by minimizing the sum of the loss functions of all tasks on their updated query set $\mathcal{M}_{t}$ at the time instance $t$ under the total memory size constraint:\footnote{ Note that in the proposed M-ML framework, memristors play a critical role in i) enhancing computational efficiency, ii) reducing latency, and iii) enabling dynamic adaptation in beam prediction for non-stationary mmWave communications.
+Specifically, memristors enable online learning by allowing on-the-fly updates to stored memory samples $\mathcal{M}_{t}$, ensuring the model retains knowledge of recent channel conditions.
+This contrasts with traditional ML approaches that require full retraining when environment changes. }

-Based on the above discussions and following the MAML-aided beam prediction approaches \cite{10096315,9257198}, we attempt to solve the joint beam prediction and the memory set selection problem in real time by following three consecutive stages: i) beamforming matrix decomposition, ii) M-ML model training and testing phases, iii) beamformer reconstruction.
-Accordingly, the joint beam prediction and the memory set selection problem is divided into the following cascaded subproblems: \begin{itemize} \item \textbf{Beamforming matrix decomposition:} We decompose the beamforming matrix $\mathbf{V}$ of size $N\times K$ into three low-dimensional components $\mathbf{w}$ of size $K\times $1 in (\ref{eq:0009}), $\mathbf{u}$ of size $K\times $1 in (\ref{eq:0010}), and $\mu$. \item \textbf{M-ML model training and testing:} M-ML predicts the low-dimentional components $\mathbf{w}_{}$, $\mathbf{u}_{}$, and $\mu$ by training the model parameters $\theta_{u}^{l}$ in (\ref{eq:0013}), $\theta_{w}^{l}$ in (\ref{eq:0014}), and $\theta_{\mu}^{l}$ in (\ref{eq:0015}) using an updated dataset $\mathcal{M}_{t}$. \item \textbf{Beamformer reconstruction:} We reconstruct the beamforming matrix using these predicted components according to (\ref{eq:009}). \end{itemize}
+Based on the above discussions and following the MAML-aided beam prediction approaches \cite{10096315,9257198}, we attempt to solve the joint beam prediction and the memory set selection problem by following three consecutive stages: i) beamforming matrix decomposition, ii) M-ML model training and testing phases, iii) beamformer reconstruction.
+Accordingly, the joint beam prediction and the memory set selection problem is divided into the following cascaded subproblems: \begin{itemize} \item \textbf{Beamforming matrix decomposition:} We decompose the beamforming matrix $\mathbf{V}$ of size $N\times K$ into three low-dimensional components $\mathbf{w}$ of size $K\times $1 in (\ref{eq:0009}), $\mathbf{u}$ of size $K\times $1 in (\ref{eq:0010}), and $\mu$. \item \textbf{M-ML model training and testing:} M-ML predicts the low-dimensional components $\mathbf{w}_{}$, $\mathbf{u}_{}$, and $\mu$ by training the model parameters $\theta_{u}^{l}$ in (\ref{eq:0013}), $\theta_{w}^{l}$ in (\ref{eq:0014}), and $\theta_{\mu}^{l}$ in (\ref{eq:0015}) using an updated dataset $\mathcal{M}_{t}$. \item \textbf{Beamformer reconstruction:} We reconstruct the beamforming matrix using these predicted components according to (\ref{eq:009}). \end{itemize}

+More details regarding the joint beamforming and memory set selection optimization are explained in the following Section III.